Semantics in Multi-objective Genetic Programming: Results and Analysis

 \subsection{Hypervolume Comparison}

-In order to further compare the approaches used in this work, we use the hypervolume~\cite{Coello:2006:EAS:1215640} of the evolved Pareto approximations as a performance measure.
-For bi-objective problems, as the binary highly unbalanced classifications problems used in this work, the hypervolume of a set of points in objective space, using reference point $(0,0)$, is easily computed as the sum of the areas of all trapezoids fitted under each point.
-The hypervolume was chosen because it is the one of the most widely used performance indicator in the EMO literature.
-We also computed the accumulated Pareto-optimal (PO) front with respect to 50 runs: the set of non-dominated solutions after merging all 50 Pareto-approximated fronts.
+To further compare the three semantic-based methods and the two EMO methods employed in our study, we calculate the hypervolume~\cite{Coello:2006:EAS:1215640} of the approximated Pareto fronts, which is a commonly used performance metric for MO techniques.
+For bi-objective problems such as the unbalanced binary classification problems employed in this work, the hypervolume is computed as the sum of all the trapezoidal areas fitted under each point in objective space, where the set of points represent the candidate solutions.
+Moreover, the hypervolume explicitly captures the underlying goals of the MOGP, to concurrently maximise the accuracies of both the majority class and the minority class.
+Additionally, the accumulated Pareto-optimal (PO) front, which is the set of non-dominated solutions after merging the Pareto-approximated fronts for all the independent runs, set at 50 in this study, is also computed.

-Tables~\ref{tab:hyperarea:nsgaii:spea2},~\ref{results:nsgaii:semantics} and~\ref{results:spea2:semantics} report, for each problem defined in Table~\ref{tab:datasets} both, the average hypervolume over 50 runs and also the hypervolume of the accumulated PO front with respect to all 50 runs.
-To obtain a statistically sound conclusion, the Wilcoxon rank-sum test was run with a significance level of $\alpha$= 0.05 on the average hypervolume results.
-These statistically significant differences are highlighted in boldface in Tables~\ref{results:nsgaii:semantics} and~\ref{results:spea2:semantics}.
-Moreover, in these tables, the symbols ``+'', ``--'', and ``='' indicate that the results of a given semantic-based approach are significantly better, worse, or equal, respectively, than those found by the canonical NSGA-II (Table~\ref{results:nsgaii:semantics}) and SPEA2 (Table~\ref{results:spea2:semantics}), all the above based on the Wilcoxon rank-sum statistical test.